June in Kelowna

 Live music at Red Bird Brewing

-Live Music & Local Sips
+Live Music

 Family Fun

-• Take the family to the ball game to cheer on the Kelowna Falcons, one of two Canadian teams in the West Coast League (WCL).
+• Take the family to a ball game to cheer on the Kelowna Falcons, one of two Canadian teams in the West Coast League (WCL).
 The team has several home games throughout June.
 View the full schedule on the Kelowna Falcons website.

 Browse our online calendar of events to find out what else is happening in and around Kelowna throughout the month.